How to work faster, smarter, and more in sync as a designer in the age of automation and AI-enhanced tooling

 Workflow Tip: Standardize naming conventions and metadata structures.
 Create shared guidelines on how to tag variants, behaviors, and semantic intent.

 Engineers still refine the output and designers still own the experience.
-But by automating the repetitive tasks—like token mapping, boilerplate scaffolding, and layout generation—you unlock time for high-value work.
+But by automating the repetitive tasks, like token mapping, boilerplate scaffolding, and layout generation, you free up time for high-value work.
 This means more attention to edge cases, accessibility, motion,responsive logic, and product vision.
-The time saved is best spent crafting delightful moments and designing inclusively—not renaming layers.
+The time saved is best spent crafting delightful moments and designing inclusively, not renaming layers.

 Workflow Tip: Use automation for grunt work, not decision-making.
 Let your team spend energy on what machines can’t do well: judgment, intuition, and empathy.